andrasq/node-qibl/README.md

 Concatenate one or two arrays into the target array.
 Returns the target array.

-### qibl.subsample( k, arr, [base, bound] )
+### qibl.subsample( items, k [,base, bound] )

-Return a uniformly distributed subsample of k items selected from the array between the specified base and bound.
-Base and bound default to 0 and arr.length, respectively.
+Return a uniformly distributed subsample of k of the items selected from the array between the specified base and bound.
+Base and bound default to 0 and items.length, respectively.
-Returns at most as many items as there are in the array (or in the specified range).
+Returns at most as many items as there are in the array (or in the bounded range).

 ### qibl.qsearch( min, max, probe(n) )